 Other sections of the proposal

 For each of the remaining parts it is important to provide support and details to any opinions you offer.
-As you can see in the example section below, the explanation contains sufficient relevant details.
+In the following example, the explanation contains relevant details.

 Current Situation